 Watch the video below and then check out my top tips and process below.

-- I use my module planner which you can download at the button below
+I use my module planner which you can download below

 - I use this module planner each and every time I write a module as it takes me through a focused and structured process and ensure that I don’t cover too much content.